TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/otel-plugins.md

 }
 ```

-You can find more information about enabling OpenTelemetry [here].({{< ref "product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview" >}})
+You can find more information about enabling OpenTelemetry [here]({{< ref "product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/open-telemetry-overview" >}}).

 {{< note success >}}
 **Note**